 The first 'Aussie' I ever met was actually an Aussie/Heeler cross who tended more towards the Aussie type and character than the Heeler.
 I guess I was about 9 years old.
 Pebbles was my sister's neighbors dog.
 Pebbles would come to my sisters house to visit (inside) every now and then and on such occasions she rarely left the front or back door, she was more than happy to be petted and scratched, but she knew she wasn't supposed to be in the house (according to her owners rules), and so when she felt she had been in the house long enough she would quietly stand and ask to be let out to go home.

 In 1999 I met my "fated" Aussie.
-His name is Flea.
-Flea is red merle.
+His name was Flea.
+Flea was red merle male with prick ears.
 From the moment I met Flea I noticed the amount of devotion that he held in his eyes, for a scratch, I'll do anything you ask.
 That look is what hooked me on the Aussie.
 From there I began to research more about the breed.

 In the spring of 2000 I rescued my first Aussie, Fibi, from the local shelter and that is where it all really began.

 I've fallen head over heels in love with the breed, I've met some truly amazing people, made some of the best friends of my life and I owe it all to the Australian Shepherd.